LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    Applications should never rely on default flag values for working properly.
-Whenever the compilation of a source file or an entity requires a specific flag value, the flag should be set explicitly in the file, in the entity, or in the loader file.
+Whenever the compilation of a source file or an entity requires a specific flag value, the flag should be set explicitly in the entity, in the source file, or in the loader file.

 Version flags
 ^^^^^^^^^^^^^